-Obviously, high concentration of tokens in the hands of few is not a positive signal by any means, but it is not definitive proof of a ponzi setup either.
+Obviously, high concentration of tokens in the hands of few is not a positive signal by any means, but it is not an indication of a Ponzi scheme.

-For instance, we know that Power Ledger is an amazing project with respectable professionals behind it.
-If high token concentration were definitive proof of a pyramid scheme, then many such projects would be immediately under suspicion.
+If high token concentration were definitive proof of a pyramid scheme, then many similar projects would be immediately fall under suspicion.

-Until further evidence is brought up, our conclusion is that BAT is not a ponzi scheme – although, to be fair, you could argue that the ICO speed and distribution policy may have been unfair to small investors in May of 2017.
+In our opinion, BAT is not a Ponzi scheme.
+Although, to be fair, you could argue that the ICO speed and distribution policy may have been unfair to small investors in May of 2017.